VAVUS

 Speech translationMay 3, 2026

-How real-time speech translation works: STT, translation, and speech output
+How real-time speech translation works: speech input, translation, and speech output

 Real-time speech translation is a pipeline.
 Learn how audio becomes text, text becomes translated meaning, and translated text becomes usable speech or messages.